 Learn more at Design Matters 22

-Ramsay will give a talk at the design conference Design Matters 22, which will take place in Copenhagen & Online, on Sep 28-29, 2022.
-The talk, titled “The frog does not exist: what the enterprise needs to know about design in the age of AI”, will explore how AI is disrupting design, what responsibilities designers hold, and what winning companies will do about this.
+Ramsay gave a talk at the design conference Design Matters 22, which took place in Copenhagen & Online, on Sep 28-29, 2022.
+The talk, titled “The frog does not exist: what the enterprise needs to know about design in the age of AI”, explored how AI is disrupting design, what responsibilities designers hold, and what winning companies will do about this.
+Access the talk for free here.

 Liked this interview?
 Check out our first conversation with Ramsay Brown, where we take a more in-depth look at the purpose of Artificial Intelligence